 a person has a serious infection, doctors can test respiratory or conjunctival secretions,

-a stool sample, or
+a stool sample, or a blood

-a blood or urine sample
+or urine sample to confirm

 Doctors will also test for adenovirus during suspected outbreaks.
 (An outbreak